huggingface/diffusers/docs/source/en/training/instructpix2pix.md

     original_image_embeds = image_mask * original_image_embeds
 ```

 That's pretty much it!
-Aside from the differences described here, the rest of the script is very similar to the [Text-to-image](text2image#training-script) script, so feel free to take a look at that guide for more details.
+Aside from the differences described here, the rest of the script is very similar to the [Text-to-image](text2image#training-script) training script, so feel free to check it out for more details.
+If you want to learn more about how the training loop works, check out the [Understanding pipelines, models and schedulers](../using-diffusers/write_own_pipeline) tutorial which breaks down the basic pattern of the denoising process.

 ## Launch the script

 Once you're happy with the changes to your script or if you're okay with the default configuration, you're ready to launch the training script! 🚀

-In this guide, you'll use the [fusing/instructpix2pix-1000-samples](https://huggingface.co/datasets/fusing/instructpix2pix-1000-samples) dataset, which is a smaller version of the [original dataset](https://huggingface.co/datasets/timbrooks/instructpix2pix-clip-filtered).
+This guide uses the [fusing/instructpix2pix-1000-samples](https://huggingface.co/datasets/fusing/instructpix2pix-1000-samples) dataset, which is a smaller version of the [original dataset](https://huggingface.co/datasets/timbrooks/instructpix2pix-clip-filtered).
 You can also create and use your own dataset if you'd like (see the [Create a dataset for training](create_dataset) guide).

 Set the `MODEL_NAME` environment variable to the name of the model (can be a model id on the Hub or a path to a local model), and the `DATASET_ID` to the name of the dataset on the Hub.
 The script creates and saves all the components (feature extractor, scheduler, text encoder, UNet, etc.) to a subfolder in your repository.

 <Tip>

-For better results, we recommend longer training runs with a larger dataset.
+For better results, try longer training runs with a larger dataset.
 We've only tested this training script on a smaller-scale dataset.

 <br>